Fibers of maps to totally nonnegative spaces: Background

 \begin{defn} The map $\delta$ in Proposition~\ref{p:demazure} is the \emph{Demazure product} on~$W$.
 Using associativity, extend it to a map $\delta : W^d \to W$ for all positive integers $d$.
 Given a word $Q = (i_1,\dots , i_d)$ in the sense of Definition \ref{d:subword}, define $\delta(Q) = \delta(s_{i_1}, \ldots , s_{i_d})$.
 The key relations in the case of the symmetric group are $\delta( s_i ,s_{i+1} ,s_ i) = \delta(s_{i+1} ,s_i ,s_{i+1})$, $\delta(s_i, s_j) = \delta(s_j, s_i)$ when $|i - j| > 1$, and $\delta(s_i,s_i) = \delta(s_i)$. \end{defn}

-The following alternative description for the Demazure product will justify the equivalence of this map $\delta $ to the standard product for the unsigned 0-Hecke algebra, defined immediately after Lemma ~\ref{0-Hecke-to-Demazure}, with this equivalence using the bijective correspondence between generators of $W$ and its (unsigned) 0-Hecke algebra:
+The following alternative description for the Demazure product will justify the equivalence of this map $\delta $ to the standard product for the unsigned 0-Hecke algebra associated to $W$, with this equivalence using the bijective correspondence described shortly between generators of $W$ and generators of its (unsigned) 0-Hecke algebra.